 - 1.4.
-In creating this policy, and in all matters relating to the licensing of taxis and private hire vehicles Dorset Council will have regard to: - The law - The Department for Transport Statutory Taxi & Private Hire Vehicle Standards July 2020 (DfT Standards) - The Department for Transport Taxi and Private Hire Vehicle Best Practice Guidance March 2020 (DfT Best Practice) - Freight Transport Association Hackney Carriage and Private Hire Vehicles National Inspection Standards August 2012 (FTA National Standards) - Institute of Licensing Guidance on Determining the Suitability of Applicants April 2018 (IoL -Safe and Suitable) - Dorset Council's Plan 2020 to 2024 (DC Plan) - 1.5.
-The Policing and Crime Act 2017 enabled the Secretary of State for Transport to issue statutory standards in July 2020 which contains several recommendations that the Department for Transport (DfT) expects Councils to incorporate in their taxi licensing policies unless there is a compelling reason not to.
-This policy has been prepared incorporating all the recommendations contained within the DfT Standards.
+In creating this policy, and in all matters relating to the licensing of taxis and private hire vehicles Dorset Council will have regard to: - The law1 - The Department for Transport Statutory Taxi & Private Hire Vehicle Standards July 2020 (DfT Standards)2 - The Department for Transport Taxi and Private Hire Vehicle Best Practice Guidance March 2020 (DFT Best Practice)3 - Freight Transport Association Hackney Carriage and Private Hire Vehicles National Inspection Standards August 2012 (FTA National Standards)4 - Institute of Licensing Guidance on Determining the Suitability of Applicants April 2018 (IoL -Safe and Suitable)5 - Dorset Council's Plan 2020 to 20246 (DC Plan) - 1.5.
+The Policing and Crime Act 2017 enabled the Secretary of State for Transport to issue statutory standards in July 2020 which contains several recommendations that the Department for Transport (DfT) expects Councils to incorporate in their taxi licensing policies unless there is a compelling

-&lt;sup>1 Town Police Clauses Act 1847, Local Government Miscellaneous Provisions Act 1976, Transport Act 1980 Equalities Act 2010
+1 Town Police Clauses Act 1847, Local Government Miscellaneous Provisions Act 1976, Transport Act 1980 Equalities Act 2010

-&lt;sup>2 Statutory & Best Practice Guidance for taxi and PHV licensing authorities (publishing.service.gov.uk)
+2 Statutory & Best Practice Guidance for taxi and PHV licensing authorities (publishing.service.gov.uk)

-&lt;sup>3 Taxi and Private Hire Vehicle Licensing: Best Practice Guidance (publishing.service.gov.uk)
+3 Taxi and Private Hire Vehicle Licensing: Best Practice Guidance (publishing.service.gov.uk)

-&lt;sup>5 Guidance on Suitability Web Version (16 May 2018).pdf (instituteoflicensing.org)
+5 Guidance on Suitability Web Version (16 May 2018).pdf (instituteoflicensing.org)

-&lt;sup>6 Dorset Council's Plan
+6 Dorset Council's Plan